LudoBermejo/dev.ludobermejo.es/_posts/2016-03-07-memento-pattern.markdown

     );
     console.log(Goku.getActualForm().getJSON());

     console.log("All this combats and no breakfast at all.
-He goes to a bar but the bartender doesn't " + "want to feed him.
-That's because he is Cell!
-Goku is a little angry so " + "he transforms himself into Full-power Super Saiyan");
+He goes to a bar " + "but the bartender doesn't want to feed him.
+That's because he is Cell! " + "Goku is a little angry so he transforms himself into Full-power Super Saiyan");
     Goku.changeForm(
             GokuForm(
                     "Full power super saiyan",